top of page

 What are some signs of bedbugs?

 Bedbug bites may only manifest in about 70% of people bitten.
-In other words, not everyone has a reaction to the bite to even know that there is an issue.
+In other words, not everyone reacts to the bite to even know that there is an issue.
+Bedbug bites look like any other type of insect bite.
+These are slightly swollen pink papules usually with a central crust.
+One article suggested that the "eyelid sign", bite reactions found along the eyelid, may point to bedbugs as the cause.

 A better way to detect bedbugs is to seek signs that they are around.
 This is extremely difficult in the early days of an infestation.
 As time progresses, reddish brown pin head size spots representing bed bug excrement, live bugs, and perhaps even eggs can be found as an infestation progresses.